NguyenDucManhDOE247/Online-Service-Marketplace/README.md

 ## 📄 License

 This project is licensed under the MIT License.
-Copyright © 2025 Nguyễn Đức Mạnh
+Copyright © 2025 Nguyen Duc Manh

 ---